survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 JavaScript doesn’t have an official coding style but the community maintains a few.
 [Airbnb](https://github.com/airbnb/javascript) and [Standard](http://standardjs.com/) are especially popular: Airbnb is detailed and pragmatic, Standard is a bit controversial because it doesn’t use semicolons.
 [Semistandard](https://www.npmjs.com/package/semistandard) is a variant that fixes that issue.
 All of these options use two spaces for indentation.

-ESLint is unopinionated and doesn’t have any rules by default so you should enable them manually or use a config like [eslint-config-airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base), that implements Airbnb style guide.
+ESLint is unopinionated and doesn’t have any rules by default so you should enable them manually or use a configuration like [eslint-config-airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base), that implements Airbnb style guide.
 To get started, use `eslint --init` and let it generate a starting point for you.

 All ES6 features are supported and [babel-eslint](https://www.npmjs.com/package/babel-eslint) adds support for newer ECMAScript features and Flow.
 ESLint is supported by JetBrains’ IDEs and is available as a plugin for other popular editors.

 ESLint itself is modular and uses plugins to operate - for example:

-* [eslint-plugin-compat](https://www.npmjs.com/package/eslint-plugin-compat) — checks browser compatibility using [Browserslist](https://github.com/ai/browserslist), [Can I use](http://caniuse.com/) and [@kangax’s compat](http://kangax.github.io/compat-table/es6/) table.
+* [eslint-plugin-compat](https://www.npmjs.com/package/eslint-plugin-compat) checks browser compatibility using [Browserslist](https://github.com/ai/browserslist), [Can I use](http://caniuse.com/) and [@kangax’s compat](http://kangax.github.io/compat-table/es6/) table.
-* [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import) — validates ES6 import/export syntax, prevents misspelling of file paths.
+* [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import) validates ES6 import/export syntax, prevents misspelling of file paths.
-* [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react) — best practices for React, JSX code style.
+* [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react) contains best practices for React, JSX code style.
-* [eslint-plugin-security](https://www.npmjs.com/package/eslint-plugin-security) — finds potential security issues in Node code.
+* [eslint-plugin-security](https://www.npmjs.com/package/eslint-plugin-security) finds potential security issues in Node code.

 ### Setting Up ESLint